 Persuasive messages for marketing healthcare services in general and coordinated care in particular are more important now for providers, hospitals, and third-party payers than ever before.
 The combination of measurement based information with creativity may be among the most critical factors in reaching markets or expanding markets.
 The research presented here provides an approach to marketing coordinated care services which allows healthcare managers to plan persuasive messages given the market conditions they face.
 Using market respondents’ thinking about product attributes combined with distance measurement between pairs of product attributes, a conceptual marketing map is presented and applied to advertising, message copy, and delivery.
 The data reported here are representative of the potential caregivers for which the messages are intended.
 Results are described with implications for application to coordinated care services.
 Theory building and marketing practice are discussed in the light of findings and methodology.

-Hall, Michael L., "Non-profit Health Care Services Marketing: Persuasive Messages Based on Multidimensional Concept Mapping and Direct Magnitude Estimation" (2008).
-Feinstein College of Arts & Sciences Faculty Papers.
-Paper 7.
+Hall, Michael L. 2008.
+"Non-profit Health Care Services Marketing: Persuasive Messages Based on Multidimensional Concept Mapping and Direct Magnitude Estimation."
+Health Marketing Quarterly 26 (3).